pawel-jasnowski/Quantum_regression/README.md

 Task is:

-"You have a dataset (internship_train.csv) that contains 53 anonymized features and a target column.
+"You have a dataset (internship_train.csv in quantum folder) that contains 53 anonymized features and a target column.
 Your task is to build model that predicts a target based on the proposed features.
 Please provide predictions for internship_hidden_test.csv file.
 Target metric is RMSE"

 ## Technologies